I RESPOND TO YOUR COMMENTS (part 2)

 If you are new to the channel, don't forget to subscribe so you don't miss any video.

-Last week, I made a first session of answers to your questions in comments.
-And you liked it a lot.
-So, I decided this week to continue answering your comments.
+Last week, I gave you a first session of answers to your questions in comments.
+And you really liked it.
+So this week, I've decided to continue answering your comments.

-Let's start right away with a first question.
+Let's start with an initial question.
 What does SDF mean?
-The acronym SDF in French means homeless.
-When we talk about the homeless in France, we are talking about people who are homeless, people who live on the street, who do not have a house or an apartment.
+The French acronym SDF stands for sans domicile fixe.
+In France, when we talk about the SDF, we're talking about homeless people, people who live on the streets, who don't have a house or an apartment.

 The next question or comment concerns the expression "en l'occurrence".
 What does this expression mean in French?